gokudomatic/eco-fps-walker/README.md

 This implementation allows the bot to follow a moving target, like a human player.
 It also take in account difficult paths, like stairs and U-turn around a wall, which can cause problems when the bot has a large body.
 It is also tolerant to strange paths of the navigation mesh (won't be needed if the route calculation is improved in the future).

 ### No need for a navigation mesh
 The bot can improve its path by using a navigation node but it's not mandatory.
-In the absence of a navmesh the target goes directly to the target
+In the absence of a navmesh the target goes directly to the target.
+Of course it won't be able to avoid dead ends.
+But if there's no obstacle that requires path finding, this mode is very functionnal and usually it's enough.

 ### Avoid walls and holes
 Wether the bot uses a navigation node or not, it will avoid holes and walls.
 Thanks to a concept of watching his steps the bot can detect if the path is clear.
 It uses a stereo detector which tells him if the hindrance is at its left or right, or both.
 The bot will then turn around and try another direction.